Nkosilondile/HealthCare-Chatbot-/README.md

 python app.py
 The Flask app should now be running on http://localhost:5000.
 Frontend
-In a new terminal, navigate to the React app directory: bash
+In a new terminal window, navigate to the React app directory: bash

 Copy